pdimens/harpy/commands/align/standard.md

 ==- strobealign
 +++ :icon-git-merge: details
 - ignores barcode information (but retains in output)
-- ultra-fast
 - [as-good-or-better accuracy](https://github.com/ksahlin/strobealign/blob/main/evaluation.md) to BWA MEM for sequences greater than 100bp
     - accuracy may be lower for sequences shorter than 100bp

-The [strobealign](https://github.com/lksahlinh3/strobealign) workflow is nearly identical to the BWA workflow, the only real difference being how the input genome is indexed and that alignment is performed with `strobealign` instead of BWA.
-Duplicates are marked using `samtools markdup`.
 The `BX:Z` tags in the read headers are still added to the alignment headers, even though barcodes are not used to inform mapping.
-The `-m` threshold is used for alignment molecule assignment.
+The `-d` threshold is used for alignment molecule assignment.

 +++ :icon-code-square: strobealign parameters
 By default, Harpy runs `strobealign` with these parameters (excluding inputs and outputs):